Logo (programming language): History

 Logo was created in 1967 at Bolt, Beranek and Newman (BBN), a Cambridge, Massachusetts, research firm, by Wally Feurzeig, Cynthia Solomon, and Seymour Papert.
 Its intellectual roots are in artificial intelligence, mathematical logic and developmental psychology.
-For the first four years of Logo research, development and teaching work was done at BBN.
+For the first four years of Logo research, development, and teaching work was done at BBN.
 The first implementation of Logo, called Ghost, was written in LISP on a PDP-1.
 The goal was to create a mathematical land where children could play with words and sentences.
 Modeled on LISP, the design goals of Logo included accessible power and informative error messages.
-The use of virtual Turtles allowed for immediate visual feedback and debugging of graphic programming.
+The use of virtual turtles allowed for immediate visual feedback and debugging of graphic programming.

 The first working Logo turtle robot was created in 1969.
 A display turtle preceded the physical floor turtle.
 Modern Logo has not changed very much from the basic concepts predating the first turtle.
 The first turtle was a tethered floor roamer, not radio-controlled or wireless.
-At BBN Paul Wexelblat developed a turtle named Irving that had touch sensors and could move forwards, backwards, rotate, and ding its bell.
+At BBN, Paul Wexelblat developed a turtle named Irving that had touch sensors and could move forward, backwards, rotate, and ding its bell.
 The earliest year-long school users of Logo were in 1968–69 at Muzzey Jr. High in Lexington, Massachusetts.
 The virtual and physical turtles were first used by fifth-graders at the Bridge School in the same city in 1970–71.